The Monero Moon is a curated weekly newsletter regarding all things Monero.

 Exchanges and Merchants

-Several crowdfunding proposals are awaiting community feedback before they can start accepting funds through the Community Crowdfunding System (CCS).
-For now they are just proposals, but if they receive some positive feedback from the community they will be moved to a “Funding Required” stage so that they can accept Monero donations through the CCS.
+Two crowdfunding proposals are awaiting community feedback before they can start accepting funds through the Community Crowdfunding System (CCS).
+One is for Russian translations, the other is for educational content.
+For now they are just proposals, but if they receive some positive feedback from the community they will be moved to a ‘Funding Required’ stage so that they can accept Monero donations through the CCS.

 Trading & Speculation